farazahmad759/dricup-cli/README.md

 npm install
 ```

-The `dricup-crud-express` command will generate the following files and directories.
+The `dricup` command will generate the following files and directories.

 ```
 db